Great Scot! How HR has changed since the 80s

 Benefits and rewards will also see continued innovation.
 We’re already seeing flexi-time and remote working becoming more common, and there’s a high chance that things like unlimited holiday and on-site doctors, dentists and drycleaners will also become part and parcel of the employee experience.
 The future for HR – and by extension, the wider business model – is looking exciting.

 Most people would probably be surprised at how much has changed in the employee-business space over the past 30 years.
-And while we don’t have a time machine to see how the world will look in the next few decades, it’s pretty clear how important HR will still be – whether it’s providing the backbone to the business as it’s been doing for decades or innovating new ways to keep staff engaged and motivated.
+While we don’t have a time machine to see how the world will look in the next few decades, it’s pretty clear how important HR will still be – whether it’s providing the backbone to the business as it’s been doing for decades or innovating new ways to keep staff engaged and motivated.